What to do when your relationship breaks down

 The realisation that your relationship is no longer working for you can be extremely difficult for you, your partner and your children.
 The emotional impact can be hard to take.

-However, by focusing on the practical side can help you to retain some control in the circumstances and to start to feel that there is a future out there for you.
+However, focusing on the practical side can help you to retain some control in the circumstances and to start to feel that there is a future out there for you.

 So what are the practical steps?